 This conversation needs to be between the child and adult directly concerned and at a time when the child has had time to reflect (take up time) and when the situation has de-escalated.
-It should occur at a time that does not impact upon learning time.
+It should occur at a time that does not impact upon learning time and recorded on our restorative conversation forms.
+These are recorded on CPOMS.